AequilibraE/aequilibrae/docs/source/gettingstarted.rst

    and possible API changes often.

 .. note::
-   The recommendations on this page are current as of August 2021.
+   The recommendations on this page are current as of March 2023.

 .. index:: installation